 unusually high medical/dental expenses

 paying tuition/fees for private elementary/secondary education

-paying adult day care expenses
+paying child or adult day care expenses

 The Central Processing Servicer for the Federal Department of Education will randomly choose a number of FAFSA applications to verify the stated information.
 This process is similar to a random audit by the IRS in which you must provide evidence to justify the figures included in your tax form.
 For instance, with the FAFSA, you may need to provide copies of tax forms to verify income figures or provide information to verify the number in your family or the number of family members in college.